PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 This lab will involve deploying a solution for AWS using Palo Alto Networks VM-Series in the Gateway Load Balancer (GWLB) topology.

+The lab assumes an existing Panorama that the VM-Series will bootstrap to.
+Panorama assumptions:
+- Accessible with public IP on TCP 3978
+- Prepped with Template Stacks and Device Groups
+- vm-auth-key generated on Panorama

 ## Deployment

 - Login to console